AdobeDocs/learning-manager.en/help/migrated/integrate-aem-learning-manager.md

 ## Generate the refresh token {#generatetherefreshtoken}

-The AEM Admin requires a refresh token from the Prime account.
-The Prime Integration Admin will generate the refresh token.
+The AEM Admin requires a refresh token from the Learning Manager account.
+The Learning Manager Integration Admin will generate the refresh token.

 1. Approve the AEM Sites featured app.